-“Please explain this passage: ‘I will give him the morning star’ (Revelation 2:28).
+“Please explain this passage: ‘I will give him the morning star’ (Rev. 2:28).
 What is the ‘morning star’?”

-This passage embraces one of the seven promises from Christ to those who “overcome” (the trials and temptations of life), and thus remain loyal to him to the end (see: 2:7, 11, 17, 26; 3:5, 12, 21).
+This passage embraces one of the seven promises from Christ to those who “overcome” the trials and temptations of life and thus remain loyal to him to the end (see: Rev. 2:7, 11, 17, 26; 3:5, 12, 21).

 Some scholars consider the reference to be to Christ himself.
 Professor Andrew Hill has written:

 phosphoros) and in Revelation 2:28 (

 aster proinos), and He identifies Himself as ‘the bright morning star’ (